From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Introduction

-To bridge the gap, this paper conducts an in-depth examination into the post-training pipeline for VD, spanning from cold-start SFT to off-policy preference optimization and on-policy RL, uncovering how data curation, stage interactions, reward systems, and evaluation protocols collectively dictate the efficacy of model training and the accuracy of performance evaluation.
-Specifically, to support a more practical and accurate evaluation, we first curate a context-level VD dataset by enriching high-quality function-level data with inter-procedure contexts extracted via various static analysis tools.
-Second, for the cold-start stage, we explore how different SFT data curation methods (rejection sampling vs. rationalization) affect model training.
-We then investigate how the intensity of SFT influences subsequent off-policy preference optimization and on-policy RL training.
-Third, for the RL stage, we compare full-dataset GRPO training against data filtering based on vulnerability difficulty and introduce two data scheduling methods, curriculum learning-based and pair-based sampling, to evaluate their impact on performance.
-Additionally, we introduce multi-granularity reward systems, based on detection-level binary comparison, prediction-level CWE matching, reasoning-level root-cause alignment, and sample-level specification, to assess their influence on RL outcomes.
-Lastly, regarding evaluation protocols, we demonstrate the discrepancies between binary-, CWE-, and root cause-based correctness judgment, while quantifying the inherent biases of different LLMs acting as LLM-as-a-Judge.
+To bridge these gaps, this paper conducts an in-depth examination into the post-training pipeline for LLM-based VD, spanning from cold-start SFT to off-policy preference optimization and on-policy RL, uncovering how data curation, stage interactions, reward systems, and evaluation protocols collectively dictate the efficacy of model training and the accuracy of performance evaluation.
+Specifically, to support a more practical and accurate evaluation, we first curate a context-level VD dataset by enriching high-quality function-level data with inter-procedure contexts extracted via various tools.
+Second, for the cold-start stage, we explore how different SFT data curation methods (rejection sampling vs. rationalization) impact the performance of VD LLMs (\textbf{RQ1}).
+We then investigate how the intensity of SFT influences subsequent off-policy preference optimization (\textbf{RQ2}) and on-policy RL training (\textbf{RQ3}).
+Third, for the RL stage, we compare full-dataset GRPO training against data filtering based on vulnerability difficulty and introduce two difficulty-aware data scheduling methods, curriculum learning-based and pair-based sampling, to evaluate their impact on performance (\textbf{RQ4}).
+Additionally, we introduce multi-granularity reward systems, based on detection-level binary comparison, prediction-level CWE matching, reasoning-level root-cause judgment, and sample-level specification alignment, to assess their influence on RL training (\textbf{RQ5}).
+Lastly, regarding evaluation protocols, we quantify the inherent biases of different LLMs acting as LLM-as-a-Judge (\textbf{RQ7}), while demonstrating the discrepancies between binary label-, CWE-, and root cause-based correctness judgment (\textbf{RQ8}).